apache/druid/docs/design/indexer.md

  Its memory management system is still under development and will be significantly enhanced in later releases.
 :::

-The Apache Druid Indexer process is an alternative to the MiddleManager + Peon task execution system.
+The Apache Druid Indexer service is an alternative to the MiddleManager + Peon task execution system.
 Instead of forking a separate JVM process per-task, the Indexer runs tasks as separate threads within a single JVM process.

 The Indexer is designed to be easier to configure and deploy compared to the MiddleManager + Peon system and to better enable resource sharing across tasks.

 ### Configuration

-For Apache Druid Indexer Process Configuration, see [Indexer Configuration](../configuration/index.md#indexer).
+For Apache Druid Indexer service configuration, see [Indexer Configuration](../configuration/index.md#indexer).

 ### HTTP endpoints

-The Indexer process shares the same HTTP endpoints as the [MiddleManager](../api-reference/service-status-api.md#middlemanager).
+The Indexer service shares the same HTTP endpoints as the [MiddleManager](../api-reference/service-status-api.md#middlemanager).

 ### Running